Frequently Asked Questions

 Can I still visit friends and family in the hospital?

-- Only visitors 18 or older, who pass COVID-19 screening, will be allowed entry.
+- Only visitors 18 years or older, who pass COVID-19 screening, are allowed entry.
 All visitors must wear a mask during their entire visit.

-- Inpatients will be allowed one visitor per day from 3 p.m. to 8 p.m., except for the exceptions noted below.
+- Inpatients will be allowed one visitor at a time from 1pm-8pm, except for the exceptions noted below.